 Students who are not in the Academy by 8.40am will receive a late mark.
 Students must return to their tutor room during afternoon registration to receive their attendance mark for the afternoon.
 Students who arrive after 8.40am twice in one week will serve an hour detention the following week.
-Students who arrive late to lessons or registrations persistently will receive detentions for this or a period of time in the Reflection Room.
+Students who arrive late to lessons or registrations persistently will receive detentions for this.
+Parents will be notified when their child is late to the Academy.